Current Executive Members

-Jade Park is a first-year medical student at the University of Calgary.
-She has completed a Master of Public Health in Global Health and aims to continue pursuing her interests in preventative health, women’s health, and the health of marginalized populations with MSAIV.
-More specifically, Jade hopes to promote the medical community's awareness of and action against interpersonal violence.
+Jade completed a Master of Public Health in Global Health and continued pursuing her interests in preventative health, women’s health, and the health of marginalized populations with MSAIV.
+More specifically, Jade increased the medical community's awareness of and action against interpersonal violence.

-Hannah Byles is a student of the University of Calgary Medical Class of 2022 (also known as the Tanukis!).
-She studied health sciences with a specialization in child health at McMaster University.
+Hannah studied health sciences with a specialization in child health at McMaster University.
 Through various opportunities at McMaster, she developed an interest in understanding the impact of interpersonal violence and the importance of trauma informed care.
-She is very excited to continue this passion through MSAIV as well as her future learning and work in the health care field.
+She continued this passion through MSAIV and is excited for her future learning and work in the health care field.

-Murphy Watson is a second year medical student at the Cumming School of Medicine.
-She is passionate about rural medicine, women's health, methods of harm reduction, and LGBTQ2S+ health.
-She hopes to expand the reach of MSAIV through the creation of unique and engaging forms of media.
+Murphy Watson is passionate about rural medicine, women's health, methods of harm reduction, and LGBTQ2S+ health.
+She expanded the reach of MSAIV through the creation of unique and engaging forms of media.